tribalburn1/helpthehousehunt/README.md

 # helpthehousehunt

-This is the repository for  some assets from my Android App helpthehousehunt
+This is the repository for  some assets from my Android App HelpTheHouseHunt
 - [Help the House Hunt](https://play.google.com/store/apps/details?id=sdei.app.helpthehousehuntfree)

 ##Description